shriv/shriv-portfolio/content/post/walkability-3/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---

-## Summary
-In this post, we look at how a statistical model can provide specific insights about accessibility.
-By combining intuition and quantitative results, we see that some suburbs, like Karori, have poor and inconsistent accessibility to playgrounds, while suburbs like Newtown and Te Aro have consistently good accessibility.

-The model is further able to show that while Karori _seems_ bad, a significant reason is that the suburb is too large and heterogeneous compared to inner city suburbs like Te Aro and Newtown.
-The solution to this issue is using sensible spatial filters.
-We'll see that the LINZ spatial filter can be used for an updated, and more appropriate, model of accessibility.

 ## Introduction
 Before diving into the nitty gritty of modelling accessibility across the different suburbs, it's worth taking a high-level persepective into _why_ modelling is useful.
 I hope to make the case that approximating reality with models allows us to dredge up some useful insights.